chi-cong/project-management-fe/README.md

-# My portfolio website
+# Project management

-This is my portfolio, where I introduce mysefl, my experience and my tech stack.
+Managing company's departments, project and tasks.
+The App works on both computer and mobile devices<br/>
-You can open the website at https://chi-cong.github.io/Portfolio/ <br/>
+This is the frontend repository.

-Main techs are used in this app :<br />
+Main techs are used in this app :

 - React 18
 - Vites